we study human morality in the lab and in the wild.

 Blaise Pascal described human beings as “the glory and scum of the universe”.
 Each of us carries blueprints for an astonishing range of social behaviors, from the heroic to the atrocious.
-The Crockett Lab seeks to understand this paradox by investigating the psychological and neural mechanisms of social learning and decision-making.
+We seek to understand this paradox by studying the cognitive building blocks of human morality, including social learning, impression formation, empathy, moral judgment and decision-making.
 Our approach integrates methods and insights from social psychology, behavioral economics, computational neuroscience and philosophy.
-We use a range of methods including behavioral experiments, computational modeling, brain imaging, and pharmacology.
+We use behavioral experiments, computational modeling, functional brain imaging, field studies and "big data" analyses to investigate the social mind.

 In the News